-During even-numbered years, from 2002 through 2008, FDTC has administered the nationally normed Noel-Levitz Student Satisfaction Inventory (SSI) survey.
-Approximately 1,000 students (one fourth of the student body) were surveyed each time.
-Students rated the importance of and their satisfaction regarding college services.
-As Table 7.2-2 depicts, the College scored equally or better than the SSI comparison group on all categories in 2008.
+During even-numbered years, from 2002 through 2008, FDTC has administered a nationally normed student satisfaction survey.
+Approximately 1,000 students or one fourth of the student body are surveyed each time.
+Students rate the importance of and their satisfaction regarding college services.
+Beginning in 2010, FDTC administered the ACT Student Opinion Survey.
+Table 7.2-2 depicts FDTC's satisfaction scores as compared to the national norm during 2010.
+None of the differences in average satisfaction scores between FDTC and the national norm (either above or below) were equal to or greater than one standard deviation.